timboudreau/netbeans-contrib/catalogue.md

 *Relative Path*: other/uberMetaSplitContainer

-> A prototype split container which manages multiple components without nested split containers
+> A prototpe of a replacement for JSplitPane which hosts multiple components with both vertical and horizontal splitters in a single parent component without intermediate ones